santacodes/ardox/README.md

 A Discord Python bot with multiple features like moderation, roles, custom commands, and much more!
-### REWRITE COMING SOON WITH MORE ADDED FEATURES AND USER-FRIENDLY
+### REWRITE COMING SOON WITH MORE ADDED FEATURES AND USER-FRIENDLY INTERFACE